ezagroba/mob-testing/charters.md

 ===

-### Why are we here?
-- Trying out a workshop for a testing conference
-- At the end: what you find valuable vs. don&#x27;t

-===

 ### Photo exercise

 Get into pairs (or groups of three)

-1. Sharer: Spend a minute describing a recent photo on your phone
+🗣️ Sharer: Spend a minute describing a recent photo on your phone

-1. Listener(s): Write down specific questions; ask the most important one.
+✍️ Listener(s): Write down specific questions; ask the most important one.

-1. Sharer: Show the listener(s) the photo.
+📲 Sharer: Show the listener(s) the photo.

-Switch who's the sharer and who's the listener.
+🔄 Switch who's the sharer and who's the listener.

 ===